DesignAlchemy-One/word-to-pdf-converter/README.md

 - R2 secret env vars set to Production + Preview only with Sensitive enabled (masks values in UI/logs)
 - Development environment excluded (no local dev needed yet)
 - Re-visit if local testing required later

+## Sub-Note
+- How many lightsabers did Luke Skywalker have?